ioccc-src/winner/2000/rince/README.md

 4. C pre-process the source ignoring `#define` and `#include` lines

     This does a good job of expanding out the code, but it does not clarify things greatly.
-The use of `#defines` has been restricted primarily to a space-saving mechanism.
+The use of `#define`s has been restricted primarily to a space-saving mechanism.

     Additionally, the use of `typedef`s means that the types used are